gvwilson/sensibleadventures/nardica/nardica.md

 each one in its proper place,
 on the shelf beside the galley's double-burner stove.

-"Damn right I want curry," he grumbled, picking up one of the flat bowls they all used as plates and handing it to his wife.
+"Affing right I want curry," he grumbled, picking up one of the flat bowls they all used as plates and handing it to his wife.
 Madi's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.